 Let’s first talk about the workshop.
 I called it Learn Entity Framework Core in 1 day and really during one heck of a day, I’ll show you 90% of Entity Framework Core’s features.
 Crazy amount of model customization, understanding and more.
 Go check the detailed description and register.
 I promise, you’ll not regret it.
 At the end of the day, we all will be happy to sit with a beer and cool our heads.

-For the main conference I prepared two sessions.
-First is Performance with Span<T> for dummies (should I care?) and other is How I put .NET into Firebird database engine.
+For the main conference I prepared three sessions.
+First is Performance with Span<T> for dummies (should I care?), other is How I put .NET into Firebird database engine and last is What’s new in Entity Framework Core 6.

 Span<T>, although not exactly brand new, is still new kind on the block.
 In this session I’ll show you what the Span<T> (and Memory<T>) is, how it works and the concepts behind.
 All explained using plain simple C# constructs.